 In context

-Phasor analysis is the foundation of AC electric circuits analysis.
-It assumes sinusoidal steady state — the system has reached equilibrium with the sinusoidal source.
-For transient analysis, use Laplace transform (which generalizes phasors by including decay rates).
+Phasor analysis underlies AC electric circuits.
+It assumes sinusoidal steady state, meaning the system has settled into equilibrium with the sinusoidal source.
+For transients, use the Laplace transform, which generalizes phasors by including decay rates.
+For how R, L, and C are represented as phasors, see Phasor relationships for circuit elements.